ghoo1125/shopline/README.md

 # Setup
 Clone the repository then run the services either in containers or local machine.
 ## Container
- The script will build and run two containers `api` and `mysql-db`.
+ The script will build and run two containers `api` (port 8000) and `mysql-db` (port 3306).
 And feed testing data into database.
 Please make sure `docker` is installed first.
 ```
 $./scripts/run.sh
 ```
 ## Local
 Install required python packages (make sure you have python3 installed on your machine)
 ```
-$pip install -r requiremnts.txt
+$pip3 install -r requiremnts.txt
 ```
 Run mysql-db container
 ```